 Plan your post-retirement budget.

-Review your military retirement pay, benefits and expenses to plan your budget and calculate what you'll have each month.
-You’ll receive one of three types of non-disability retirement pay: Final Basic Pay, High 36, or CBS/REDUX.
+Review your military retirement pay, benefits and expenses to plan your budget and calculate what you'll have each month, including your monthly retirement pay.
 Remember that federal and state taxes will be withheld from your retirement, and just like your active-duty pay, your retirement pay adjusts annually based on cost of living to protect your income against inflation.

 Learn about the benefits you’ve earned.

 As an active-duty service member, you receive numerous benefits.
 What happens to them when you retire?
 It can vary greatly.